-Over thirty local organisations have taken part in NRC Freshers’ events which took place last week at the Ballymoney Campus.
+Over thirty local organisations have taken part in NRC Freshers’ events which took place this week at the Ballymoney Campus.

 Its purpose was to give students a chance to orient and integrate themselves into campus life and to provide them with useful information in preparation for the academic year.

-The event now in it’s forth year, saw over 400 students take advantage of the occasion and engage with the diverse range of exhibitors.
+The event now in its third year, saw over 400 students take advantage of the occasion and engage with the diverse range of exhibitors.
 Representatives from local companies, agencies and voluntary organisations were on hand to provide them with advice and information and to introduce them to their services.

 Commenting at the event Stephen McCartney, NRC’s Student Support Manager stated that “This event is now embedded in the student calendar and increases in popularity with the students each year.
 It is extremely successful due to the support of local organisations who have taken the time from their busy schedules to join us and support the learner.
 We would like to extend our sincere thanks to them for their support.